SirPole/ant-dev/README.md

 Set GITLAB_KEY and GITHUB_KEY env vars by editing `~/.bashrc`.
 Add `export GITHUB_KEY=yourkey` and `export GITLAB_KEY=yourkey`

 ### Windows
-Install docker and docker-compose according to official docs.
+Install docker already with docker-compose according to official docs.

+Enable drive share for docker to be able to use volumes

+Expose daemon without TLS, if you want phpstorm to be able to connect to it...

 Set GITLAB_KEY and GITHUB_KEY env vars by running in elevated command prompt `SETX GITHUB_KEY "yourkey"` and `SETX GITLAB_KEY "yourkey"`

-TODO others??

 ### MacOS
 Install docker and docker-compose according to official docs.